Asking a Friend or Family Member to Officiate Your Wedding? Read This First...

 If you and your significant other are considering asking a certain uncle, a college roommate, or perhaps even your college professor to perform your wedding ceremony, here are some important points to keep in mind:

-Don’t just ask a friend or family member to officiate your wedding because they have experience speaking in front of people, or because they are “funny.”
+Don’t ask a friend or family member to officiate your wedding just because they have experience speaking in front of people, or because they are “funny.”

 Do ask a friend or family member who is going to create and deliver a wedding ceremony that fits you.

-There may be family pressure to ask “Uncle Bob” because he’s a great public speaker, but if Uncle Bob is a Baptist preacher and you are non-religious, that is not a good fit.
+There may be family pressure to ask Uncle Joe because he’s a great public speaker, but if Uncle Joe is a Baptist preacher and you are non-religious, that is not a good fit.
 It’s likely that the ceremony will not be meaningful or personal to you.
-Instead, consider “Cousin Sally,” who has known you since you were both kids, has grown with you, and who shares your vision and spiritual disposition.
+Instead, consider Cousin Sally, who has known you since you were both kids, has grown with you, and who (very importantly) shares your vision and spiritual disposition.

-Officiants, the unsung heroes of weddings!
+Officiants: the unsung heroes of weddings!

-And remember, try not to feel offended if the person you ask opts to decline.
-Perhaps they do not feel they are an adequate public speaker, or are afraid of disappointing you.
+Perhaps the person you asked does not feel they are an adequate public speaker, or are afraid of disappointing you.
+Pressuring or forcing the role of officiant on a loved one will only lead to frustration and disappointment.
 No matter the reason, respect their decision to say ‘no’ and understand that it’s for the best!